Almost there!

 Here are some reasons why you should plan for retirement:

-End of Working Years
+End of working years

 After 30-40 years of professional service you retire as your body and mind require relaxation and relief from stress.
 However, this also means that you and your family cannot receive a steady monthly salary.
 A pension plan provides this support in the absence of a salary.